oinkcraft/TurtleShell/README.md

 /turtleshell - Base command.
 Arguments will show up when you type that

 ### Permissions:
-turtleshell.use.item - Allows use of the item to generate the shell, not actually implemented though turtleshell.use.command - Allows use of the command to generate the shell turtleshell.reload - Allows use of the command to reload the plugin
+turtleshell.use.item - Allows use of the item to generate the shell, not actually implemented though <br>
+turtleshell.use.command - Allows use of the command to generate the shell <br>
+turtleshell.reload - Allows use of the command to reload the plugin <br>